Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

-The last category is self-supervised methods, shown in Figure \ref{subfig:contrastive}. \b{Self-supervised methods are a subgroup of unsupervised learning methods where there is no label for the training data.} Compared to the above three categories, self-supervised methods learn more meaningful representations using unlabeled data.
-The idea behind self-supervised methods is to design pretext tasks, which are some auxiliary tasks, using the given unlabeled data.
-The self-supervised loss function is to minimize the difference between the predictions made by the model and the expected outputs for the pretext tasks.
-In the test phase, the self-supervised loss is utilized to detect anomalies. \b{Examples for a pretext task are \t{temporal order prediction (i.e., to predict the correct order of shuffled time intervals), categorization of time intervals without explicit labels, or prediction of masked values in time series data.}}
+Lastly, self-supervised methods are a subgroup of unsupervised learning methods where there is no label for the training data.
+Compared to the three categories discussed above, self-supervised methods aim to derive more meaningful representations from the data by incorporating pretext tasks specifically designed for the unlabeled data.
+Their self-supervised loss functions are designed to minimize the difference between the model's predictions and the predefined outputs associated with these pretext tasks.

-Note that most of the existing studies from the four method categories train on only normal data, while the test set additionally includes anomalous data to verify the detection performance of the methods. \b{We refer to the anomaly detection methods that only have access to the normal data during their training phase as unsupervised anomaly detection}.
-Moreover, all four categories learn graph-based representations from two perspectives: \t{the features of nodes and edges, and the connectivity patterns between nodes represented by adjacency matrices.} Further details will be described in the following sub-sections.
+Note that all method categories share common elements of deep feature learning \cite{pang2021deep}, as their training involves proxy tasks that enhance representation learning.
+Additionally, most of the existing methods employ a notion of encoder and decoder when developing their algorithm.
+Furthermore, most of existing studies train on only normal data, while the test set additionally includes anomalous data to verify the methods' detection performance.
+We refer to methods that only have access to normal data during training as unsupervised AD.
+Further details will be described in the following sub-sections.
+Each begins with an overview of the corresponding method category and concludes with a summary highlighting key takeaways.
+Accordingly, we retain the ``\textbf{Overview}" and ``\textbf{Summary}" labels to enhance readability.

-At the end of this section, we present a table (i.e., Table \ref{tab:comparison}) that lists the representative G-TSAD methods, their associated learning tasks (discussed in Section \ref{sec:typesAno}), and their target application case(s).